 The School of Information is UC Berkeley’s newest professional school.
 Located in the center of campus, the I School is a graduate research and education community committed to expanding access to information and to improving its usability, reliability, and credibility while preserving security and privacy.
 This requires the insights of scholars from diverse fields — information and computer science, design, social sciences, management, law, and policy.

-Roughly 120 graduate students and two dozen faculty members are based on campus, in UC Berkeley’s historic South Hall, with another 350 students online.
-Together they form a multi-disciplinary collective of scholars and practitioners.
+Roughly 120 graduate students and two dozen faculty members are based on campus, in UC Berkeley’s historic South Hall, with another 500 students online.
+Together they form a multi-disciplinary collective of scholars and practitioners collaborating on initiatives at the intersection of people, information, and technology.

 The I School offers three professional master’s degrees and an academic doctoral degree.
 Our MIMS program trains students for careers as information professionals and emphasizes small classes and project-based learning.
 Our MIDS program trains data scientists to manage and analyze the coming onslaught of big data, in a unique high-touch online degree.
 Our MICS program prepares cybersecurity leaders with the technical skills and contextual knowledge necessary to develop solutions for complex cybersecurity challenges.
 Our Ph.D. program equips scholars to develop solutions and shape policies that influence how people seek, use, and share information.